Unzor/fps-to-time/README.md

-# fps-to-ms
+# fps-to-time
-Utility for converting FPS to milliseconds.
+Utility for converting FPS to time.